Take the wheel, Arm tells its notebook-grade Cortex-A76 CPU: Now you're a robo-ride brain

 Split-lock comes in two modes, split and lock.
 In split mode, the cores in a processor cluster run independently.

-In lock mode, two cores pair up and run in lockstep: they fetch, decode, execute, and retire exactly the same instructions from memory.
-Since they are identical, they should, therefore, operate exactly the same at any given time.
+In lock mode, two cores pair up and run in lockstep: they fetch, decode, execute, and retire exactly the same instructions from memory at exactly the same time.
+Since they are identical and running the same code simultaneously, they should, therefore, operate exactly the same at any given time.
 If they deviate in operation, though, that will raise an alarm inside the chip to signal something has gone wrong.

 The idea is that if a random hardware error occurs – caused by cosmic radiation or one of life's unhappy coincidences flipping a transistor gate or on-die memory cell – then the affected CPU core will fall out of step with its twin, alerting the system-on-a-chip electronics.
 It's just assumed both cores won't suffer the same error at the same time.